 A sagittal slice MR demonstrating a normal-appearing cervical spine.

 Viewing the anatomy on anteroposterior (AP) or in coronal plane slices/reconstructions, the vertebral bodies are to be aligned in a relatively vertical column.
 The uncinate processes and, thus, the uncovertebral joints are clearly visible.
 The spinous processes are positioned in the midline.
-The facet joints, transverse processes, ...
+The facet joints, transverse processes, and pedicles are often difficult ...